thequeenofclubs/MinecraftServer/wiki/projects.md

 ## Our Server's Projects
 The projects on this page are listed in chronological order (newest first).

+### May 2022 - The Wraith
+The wraith has a separate page from this one, so click [here](/MinecraftServer/wiki/projects/wraith) to learn more.

+### April 2022 - The Airport
+The Airport is one of the biggest projects on the server.
+It took hours of planning and even more hours of building.
+The construction log for the airport can be found [here](/MinecraftServer/wiki/projects/airport).

+### March 2022 - Gabe's Castle & The Lighthouse

 ### February 2022 - Gabe's Lake House & The City of Birchwood
 The pages for these projects will be separate since they both have lots of images.
 Click the links below to see them: